saniyaismail/VR_Assignment1_Saniya-Ismail_IMT2022128/README.md

 - Detected the number of coins accurately.
 - In cases where there is uneven lighting, some coins may not be detected properly due to inconsistent contour detection.
+- With sufficient overlap between the images we could obtain the desired panorama.
 - Image stitching accuracy depends on the number of keypoints detected and matched between images.